remirror/remirror/docs/concepts/extension.md

 # Extension

+:::note

+This doc refers to "Extension" as a concept.

+You can find a list of Remirror's provided extensions [here](/docs/extensions/index).

+:::note

 Extensions manage similar concerns.
 It allows for grouping items that affect:

 - How the editor displays certain content, i.e. **bold**, _italic_, <u>underline</u>.